How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 Ongoing Costs

-- Investment Management: Legal and accounting fees for managing the required investment
+- Post-Gift Compliance: Legal and accounting fees for ongoing compliance requirements

 - Compliance Reporting: Annual reporting requirements similar to EB-5 program